e3modelling/OPEN-PROM/docs/model/02_model_overview.md

 \qquad P^{used}_{r,s,t}=P^{backend}_{r,s,t}+\tau_t.
 $$

-The first solved year uses observed base-year global BMSWAS production. `bmswasPriceAdder` configures the coefficient $A$ in kUS$2015/toe; zero disables the mechanism.
+The first solved year uses observed base-year global BMSWAS production. `bmswasPriceAdder` configures the coefficient $A$ in kUS$2015/toe, and zero disables the mechanism.
 Recursive `static` and GLOBIOM backends remove the previous year's tax before applying their ordinary price dynamics, so the tax is not compounded.
 The final PG BMSWAS used-price ratio is passed through to processed biofuels using `i08PriceTransElast`.

 The determination of prices is done endogenously through a combination of complementary mechanisms.
 For energy carriers with a detailed supply representation (electricity, hydrogen, and heat) prices are derived from the average